By Lyndsie Kiebert

 “They’ve been very community oriented,” he said.

-Despite this narrative of safety, organizations like Idaho Conservation League and Lake Pend Oreille Waterkeeper have been vocal in their opposition to the second rail bridge.
+Despite this narrative of safety, organizations like Idaho Conservation League and Lake Pend Oreille Waterkeeper have been vocal in their desire for more information on possible environmental impacts to be made available to the public.

 “The clean, cold waters of Lake Pend Oreille are … critical to our economy and way of life.
 One train derailment, like the one in Cocolalla last year, could jeopardize all that,” wrote ICL’s Matt Nykiel in a recent Reader op-ed.
 “It’s far better to keep our water clean than to clean it up after it’s polluted.”